emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/byte-mem.md

 ---
 layout: default
-title: Memory standard-mem
+title: Memory "byte-mem"
 nav_order: 5
 parent: MITS Altair8800
-permalink: /altair8800/standard-mem
+permalink: /altair8800/byte-mem
 ---

 {% include analytics.html category="Altair8800" %}

-# Operating memory "standard-mem"
+# Operating memory "byte-mem"

 This plugin emulates an operating memory, in a quite broad meaning.
 It can be used for any virtual computer which can benefit from the following basic properties: